-Since the war, the two countries have always been able to promote their relations, both bilaterally and within the framework of the European Union.
-The friendships which linked General De Gaulle and Valéry Giscard d’Estaing with Konstantin Karamanlis enabled the development of an active economic and financial cooperation, but also deeper political relations between the two countries.
+Since the end of World War II, the two countries have always been able to promote their relations, both bilaterally and within the framework of the European Union.
+The friendships of General de Gaulle and Valéry Giscard d’Estaing with Konstantin Karamanlis enabled the development of active economic and financial cooperation, but also deeper political relations between the two countries.
 France therefore provided essential support to Greece, at the time of the return to democracy in 1974.
-This aid is symbolized by the slogan "Greece, France: Alliance", which today remains a reference in Greece.
+This support is symbolized by the slogan “Greece, France: Alliance”, which today remains a reference in Greece.
 France also played a key role in the negotiations leading to Greece’s entry into the EEC in 1981.

 Source: Directorate-General of the Treasury

 There are deep and long-standing cultural exchanges between France and Greece.
 They are based on four structures: the French School in Athens founded in 1846 and dedicated to archaeology, the Institut Français in Athens and its branches in the provinces, the Institut Français in Thessaloniki and the “Eugène Delacroix” French-Greek secondary school in Athens.
 On 6 June 2008, on behalf of the Foreign Minister, the Minister of State for European Affairs signed an agreement securing and stabilizing the status of the Institut Français in Thessaloniki.

 This special relationship is based on a long-standing and deep-rooted love of all things French, as illustrated by Greece’s recent entry into the International Organisation of the Francophonie as a full member (September 2006).
 Around 300,000 students are learning French in Greece and there are some 4,000 French teachers in the country.
 French is the second compulsory foreign language in primary school and the first years of secondary school (in competition with German) but suffers from the lack of a second compulsory foreign language in the final years of secondary school, which hinders us when offering higher education.